 Born Hank McKinnies, Jeff was a fine actor whose career spanned a wide range of roles:

-Also, Jeff acted opposite some of the greatest screen actors of his day: most notably John Wayne – in The Searchers, and Spencer Tracy – in The Last Hurrah.
+Also, Jeff acted opposite some of the greatest screen actors of his day: most notably in two John Ford movies: John Wayne – in the influential The Searchers, and Spencer Tracy – in The Last Hurrah.

 …And in Radio and TV!